CumulusNetworks/docs/content/cumulus-linux-59/Layer-3/Routing/Route-Filtering-and-Redistribution.md

 ## Configuration Examples

 This section provides example route map configurations.
-The examples do not include commands to apply a route map; For the commands to apply a route map, refer to {{<link url="#apply-a-route-map" text="Appy a Route Map">}}.
+The examples do not include commands to apply a route map; for the commands to apply a route map, refer to {{<link url="#apply-a-route-map" text="Appy a Route Map">}}.

 ### Match AS Path List